-We estimate that the majority of that 60% of online spending that goes outside Ireland is spent on UK websites.
-A smaller proportion will be spent on USA and maybe Chinese and other EU sites.
-We estimate that 40% of all Irish online retail spending is going outside the Eurozone .
-(It is probably more than that ) .
+We estimate that the majority of the 60% of Irish online spending that goes outside Ireland is spent on UK websites.
+A smaller proportion will be spent on USA sites and maybe some Chinese and other EU sites.
+So we think that at least 40% of all Irish online retail spending is going outside the Eurozone.

 (See exactly what each bank charges here)